k5mcd/QLog/README.md

 - Basic Satellite support
 - **NO** ads, **NO** user tracking, **NO** hidden telemetry - simply free and open-source

+For more details, screenshots etc, please, see [QLog Wiki](https://github.com/foldynl/QLog/wiki)
 ## Installation

 ### Windows
+**For users:**

+Prerequisites:

+- Installed Trusted QSL (Optional)

+Installation .exe package will be available for every release - only 64bit version.

 **For developers:**

 Prerequisites